CompGenomeLab/PHACTboost_manuscript/README.md

 ## Figure 3

-Figure 3A demonstrates the AUROC difference between PHACTboost and EVE across all alternative test sets.
-Similarly, Figure 3B displays the AUROC levels of PHACTboost and CPT-1 across all alternative test sets.
+Figures 3A, 3B, and 3C illustrate the AUROC difference between PHACTboost and AlphaMissense, EVE, and CPT-1 across all alternative test sets, respectively.
+You can find the code to produce these results, along with AUPR comparison, in 'Figure3A_C.R.'

-In Part C, we present a protein-by-protein comparison of PHACTboost with EVE over 60 proteins, each containing at least 3 neutral and 3 pathogenic variations.

-Finally, Part D is dedicated to comparing the average Spearman correlation between PHACTboost and DMS results with the average Spearman correlation between other tools and DMS data.
+Figure 3D compares the average Spearman correlation between PHACTboost and DMS results with other tools and DMS data, encompassing all variants and hard cases (cases with conflicting pathogenicity predictions).
+You can access the code to reproduce these results in 'Figure3D.R.'

+In Figure 3E, a Chi-square test examines whether there is a significant difference between pathogenic variants mislabeled by PHACTboost and others in terms of their submission to ClinVar, following ACMG guidelines.
+The code for testing this significance is available as 'Figure3E.R.'

+Figure 3F highlights a pathogenic variation mislabeled by PHACTboost due to a lack of consideration for coevolution.
+The code for generating the MSA and phylogenetic tree plots can be found in 'Figure3F.R.'

-The data found in the [Figure3/Data](Figure3/Data) folder was generated using the script "Figure3_ProduceData.R.
+The data in the 'Figure3/Data' folder was generated using the script 'Figure3_ProduceData.R.'